GoogleChrome/developer.chrome.com/site/en/blog/new-in-devtools-106/index.md

 Behind the scenes, DevTools introduced a new “Async Stack Tagging” feature.
 You can tell the whole story of the operation by linking both parts of the async code together with the new `console.createTask()` method.
 See [Modern debugging in DevTools](/blog/devtools-modern-web-debugging/#linked-stack-traces) to learn more.

 Does it sound complicated?
 Not at all.
 Most of the time, the framework you are using handles the scheduling and async execution.
-In that case, it is up to the framework to implement the API, you don’t need to worry about it.
+In that case, it is up to the framework to implement the API, you don’t need to worry about it. (e.g. Angular implemented these [changes](https://chromium-review.googlesource.com/c/v8/v8/+/3776678))

 {# https://chromium.googlesource.com/v8/v8/+/c53c20fe64b5b21f5a4838ebcfdb96357189fc76 #}